downerdm/horiseon/README.md

 ## Your Task

 I refactored a pre-existing website using semantic HTML.
+All DIVs were eliminated and replaced with either a proper, semantic HTML tag or SECTION.
+All necessary modifications were also applied to the CSS stylesheet.

-I made sure that accessibility was taken into consideration, and applied the "Scout Rule".
+I made sure that accessibility was taken into consideration by putting all images into the main HTML file as well as adding ALT tags to all images.
+I assigned a more appropriate page title to be shown on the browser tab.

+I applied the "Scout Rule" and eliminated unnecessary and/or redundant code so that the CSS stylesheet is now easier to understand and is more eloquently structured.
+Elements were moved to match their actual positioning on the page as much as was possible.

 ## User Story